jhsu/ai-rlm/README.md

 # RLM (Recursive Language Model) - TypeScript Implementation

-A TypeScript implementation of the RLM (Recursive Language Model) inference strategy using the Vercel AI SDK and JavaScript with vm2 sandbox.
+A TypeScript implementation of the RLM (Recursive Language Model) inference strategy using the Vercel AI SDK.

 Based on the paper "Recursive Language Models" by Zhang, Kraska, and Khattab (2025).